Need our care?

 Having a terminally ill child means that you look for the magic in any moment you have together.
-We filmed some of the children who are regularly cared for at Helen House and asked them to paint their happiest memories.

 A donation will help us to ensure families like Nathan’s have the chance to create those happy memories of their time together even if that time is short.

 It costs over £5 million a year to run both hospices, and 85% of this comes from people like you.
 As a charity, we rely on your support to keep our doors open.
 Every donation makes a big difference to the families of the children and young people we care for.

 For 6-year-old Nathan and his family, coming to Helen & Douglas House means they are able to spend time together without having to worry about the care and support he needs, every day.

 Nathan has a condition called Prader-Willi syndrome, which is caused by a genetic defect that happens purely by chance.
 It causes a wide range of problems, including learning difficulties, low muscle tone, uncontrollable appetite, and severe sleep issues.